 None of these are possible for someone who is trying, with a vote or a gun, to force perverted values on others, or to exercise dominion, or to force others to provide for them.

 1. In Marbury v.
-Madison the Supreme Court determined that officers of government were not entitled to, and would not be issued, government identification credentials to prove who they were.
+Madison the U.S. Supreme Court determined that officers of government were not entitled to, and would not be issued, government identification credentials to prove who they were.
 This reminds me of “We don’t need no stinkin’ badges” — a phrase from a 1948 Humphrey Bogart movie.

 3. SECURE THE BLESSINGS OF LIBERTY FOR YOURSELVES AND YOUR POSTERITY